jhvanderschee/jekyllcodex/_posts/2019-11-10-a-complete-rebuild-of-jekyll-codex.md

 ### You liked the old code better?

-If you do not like all this new fancy stuff you can still visit the [old website](https://fresh-butterfly.cloudvent.net) at a CloudCannon development domain.
+If you do not like all this new fancy stuff you can still visit the [jQuery and Twitter Bootstrap version](https://fresh-butterfly.cloudvent.net) of this website at a CloudCannon development domain.
 This is useful if your website is using jQuery anyway or if your website is based on the old code.
 I will not work on/update the old version anymore.
 If you want to move foward, the new way is the way to go ;-).